lichray/container_incomplete/paper/incomplete.md

 > allocator satisfies the allocator completeness requirements (17.6.3.5.1).
 > `T` shall be complete before any member of the resulting specialization of
 > `vector` is referenced.

+## Wording Rationale

+### Allocator completeness requirements

+Let `X` be an allocator type for `T`.

+"`T` may be an incomplete type" revokes &#91;res.on.function&#93;/2.5.
+`T` could be a type which is not yet complete, or a type which cannot be incomplete, e.g. `int`.

+"`X` is a complete type" is unconditional regarding to the completeness of `T`.  `X` could be `X<T>`, `X<T, Args...>`, or even a non-template class `IntAllocator`.
+The completeness is required because a container may store an instance of the allocator.

+"all the member types of `allocator_traits<X>`... other than `value_type` are complete types" allows a container to query minimal information from the allocator type to finish the class definition.
+For a non-template container, the class definition must not require a complete `T` if `T` could be incomplete; for a specialization  the outcome of the rule is more "flexible", since the separately-instantiated entities do not require a complete `T` when the specialization is implicitly instantiated.

+### Container incomplete type support

+Let `C` be a sequence container.

+"An incomplete type `T` may be used..." revokes &#91;res.on.function&#93;/2.5.
+The rule is unconditional regarding to the completeness of `T`.
+If the rule is extended to cover associative/hash containers, the rule may be unconditional regarding to the completeness of `K` and/or `V`.

+"... if the allocator satisfies the allocator completeness requirements" ensures that the specialization can be instantiated from a user's point of view; extra template parameters or meta-programming within the class definition must not make the instantiation ill-formed.
+If the rule is extended to cover associative/hash containers, the rule may be conditional regarding to the completeness requirements on other template parameters, e.g. `Compare` and `Hash`, as well.

+"`T` shall be complete before any member of the resulting specialization... is referenced." avoids ill-formed programs caused by instantiating separately-instantiated entities before `T` is complete.
+It seldom happens for a typical recursive definition use case, but if a user try the following,

+    struct NT
+    {
+        C<T> ct;
+    };

+, he/she has a chance to reference, for example, the default constructor of `C<T>` after the definition of `NT`, while this rule requires `T` to be completed before the default constructor is referenced.

 ## References